-Firstly, fracture patterns associated with overburden rock strata subjected to longwall mining can be extensive and quite variable, ranging from complete rock failure in the immediate caving zone above the coal seam, through to some level of near-surface tensile cracking within the subsidence impacted zones of curvature (as discussed earlier).
-It must be understood that these two extremities of the fracturing regime are normally isolated from each other, and subject to quite separate and independent mechanisms.
+Firstly, fracture patterns associated with overburden rock strata subjected to longwall mining can be extensive and quite variable, ranging from complete rock failure in the immediate caving zone above the coal seam, through to some level of near-surface tensile cracking within the subsidence-impacted zones of curvature (as discussed earlier).
+It must be understood that these two extremities of the fracturing regime are normally isolated from each other and are subject to quite separate and independent mechanisms.
 It is simply not possible to fully analyse or characterise all fracture patterns throughout the overburden - either pre- or post-mining.
-It is considered more important to focus on what is commonly referred to as the "height of connective cracking", or "height of fracturing", which is a widely used term.
+It is considered more important to focus on what is commonly referred to as the 'height of connective cracking' or 'height of fracturing'.
 The issue of surface cracking is also of interest, but as a separate fracture region within the overburden, as noted above.

-Even the concept of height of fracturing is difficult to fully and accurately "analyse and characterise" and remains a subject of some debate amongst the geotechnical and hydrogeological community.
-However, it is accepted as being very important to gain a meaningful understanding and best-estimate analysis of such a region of fracturing and "connective cracking" within the overburden, using whatever practical means available (see section 7.1.3).
+Even the concept of height of fracturing is difficult to fully and accurately analyse and characterise and remains a subject of some debate among the geotechnical and hydrogeological community.
+However, it is accepted as being very important to gain a meaningful understanding and best-estimate analysis of a region of fracturing and 'connective cracking' within the overburden, using whatever practical means are available (see section 6.1.3).

 It is important when discussing the height of fracturing zone to establish some common and consistent terminology.
-The actual nature of the fracturing above a longwall panel cannot be directly measured but can generally only be inferred from indirect observations and measurements, as discussed above.
+The actual nature of the fracturing above a longwall panel cannot be directly measured; it can generally only be inferred from indirect observations and measurements, as discussed above.
 The conceptual model of the fracture zone has been discussed internationally by many authors through the use of a number of simplified conceptual models which describe a series of zones of different types of rock failure, fracturing and deformation above longwall panels.

-One such widely accepted concept model for the different zones above an extracted mining panel is illustrated in Figure 31 which shows a fractured zone, overlain by what is referred to as a constrained zone, within which there is potential for some degree of groundwater retention after under-mining.
+One widely accepted conceptual model for the different zones above an extracted mining panel is illustrated in Figure 31, which shows a fractured zone overlain by what is referred to as a constrained zone, within which there is potential for some degree of groundwater retention after undermining.
 As noted in the diagram, this constrained zone may still contain fracturing, but not the type of vertically connected fracturing that leads to increased vertical permeability.

-On the basis of this form of conceptual model and definitions, the term "beight of fracturing" is used to refer to the region of connective fracturing and structural deformation (bedding planes, joints etc) leading to increased permeabilities which will result in significant depressurisation of the strata.
-For this reason, groundwater pressure monitoring (see section 7.1.3) can be used as a means of detection of the upper limit of this fracturing zone (or base of a constrained zone), rather than relying on direct, but limited deformation and fracture monitoring, which, as discussed above, is extremely difficult.
+On the basis of this form of conceptual model and the definitions it uses, the term 'height of fracturing' is used to refer to the region of connective fracturing and structural deformation (bedding planes, joints etc.) leading to increased permeability, which will result in significant depressurisation of the strata.
+For this reason, groundwater pressure monitoring (see section 6.1.3) can be used as a means of detection of the upper limit of this fracturing zone (or base of a constrained zone), rather than relying on direct, but limited, deformation and fracture monitoring, which, as discussed already, is extremely difficult.

 Figure 31.
-Conceptual model of fracture zones above a caved mining extraction panel (source: NSW Dept of Planning, 2008, after Mackie)
+Conceptual model of fracture zones above a caved mining extraction panel (NSW Department of Planning 2008, after Mackie)

-It should be noted that in some particularly shallow areas of underground mining, the so-called constrained zone may not exist to any significant extent at all.
-The result of this is that there is a degree of surface to seam connectivity, albeit with time-lags and tortuous pathways for seepage.
+It should be noted that in some shallower areas of underground mining, the so-called constrained zone, may not exist to any significant extent at all.
+The result of this is that there is a degree of surface-to-seam connectivity, albeit with time-lags and tortuous pathways for seepage.
+Evidence of such connectivity as a result of minimal constrained zones has been identified at some Southern Coalfield operations in New South Wales.

-6.3 Empirical Methods for Estimating Height of Depressurisation
+5.3 Empirical methods for estimating height of depressurisation